Pregnancy Diary Week 26

 Forgetfulness, clumsiness, lower abdominal achiness and vision changes still continue to manifest this week in addition to increased vaginal discharge.

 A good diet for pregnant women should be composed of healthy fruits and vegetables which are packed with a variety of essential nutrients.
-These nutrients play vital role in optimizing the health of your baby.
+These nutrients play a vital role in optimising the health of your baby.

 Collard Greens For Pregnancy Nutrition

 Vegetables are beneficial to people of all ages.
 Vegetables are packed with loads of nutrients which are considered beneficial to you and to your baby.
 Collard greens are one of the healthiest foods to take during pregnancy.

 Collard greens are one of the leading sources of omega-3 fatty acids.
 A cup of collard greens actually provides 8% of human’s daily recommended intake of omega-3 fatty acids.
 According to research, the intake of omega-3 fatty acids helps in promoting healthy and optimum child development.
 Each serving of collard greens provides 6 grams of fibre, 4 grams of protein and 517 milligrams of sodium.